-There were some remnants of blue sky remaining when I alighted at Morar’s train station but the breaks weren’t sufficient to allow for anything more than hazy sunshine and the cloudy barrage was to be completely effective within an hour of my arrival.
-In the month of December, it is difficult to see how the village could be anything other than a quiet backwater but their is a hotel here that was closed for the winter.
+There were some remnants of blue sky remaining when I alighted at Morar’s train station, but the breaks weren’t sufficient to allow for anything more than hazy sunshine and the cloudy barrage was to be completely effective within an hour of my arrival.
+In the month of December, it is difficult to see how the village could be anything other than a quiet backwater, even if there is a hotel here that was closed for the winter.
 Having limited time, I constrained my ambitions to an out and back stroll by Loch Morar.
 Before that, I popped upon a minor summit possessing a cross as well as fine panoramic views over both Morar Bay and Loch Morar.
-On the day, I might not have seen either at their best but what I saw was good enough to bring me back again should a suitable opportunity arise.
+On the day, I might not have seen either at their best, yet what I saw was good enough to bring me back again should a suitable opportunity arise.

 While awaiting that train, a spot of sign reading was doable in the declining light and walking ideas are shared like this too.
 All that I did on my short outing was to make my acquaintance with the area and there’s much more to explore.
 Less adventurous wandering is on offer by the lochs between Morar and Mallaig with deeper immersion available beyond Brecorina on the shores of Loch Morar.
 All in all, it makes a fertile hunting ground for walking ideas without recourse to day outings to places further afield.

 While I was mulling over the option of a week based in Mallaig this past summer, my mind was fanning out to such spots as Knoydart, Glenfinnan and the Small Isles.
 After my short outing to Morar, I see no need to spread myself far and wide like that and it might be better too because spreading yourself too thin can dissatisfy too.
 Even if the future is impossible to predict, I cannot rule out the possibility of a return.
 Who knows where that longer summer break that tends to happen every year might take me?